jeckman/wpbook/README.txt

 = Version 0.9.3 =
 * Bug in commenting inside Facebook due to $facebook->redirect
 * Now redirects to the post on which the user commented
+* Added instruction for adding to FB Pages to settings page in WordPress

 = Version 0.9.2 =
 * Didn't realize I had set default FBML inside Facebook, masked a bug